benwiggy/PDFsuite/README.md

 This is all done by accessing the Core Graphics Quartz APIs inside MacOS.
 No additional libraries or dependencies are required.
 They should therefore run on any Mac using 10.6 Snow Leopard or higher!

-Most of these scripts are designed to be used as Quick Actions _(aka Services);_ PDF Services _(in the PDF button of the Print dialog);_ or as Terminal commands, with filenames as arguments.
+These scripts are designed to be used as Quick Actions _(aka Services);_ PDF Services _(in the PDF button of the Print dialog);_ or as Terminal commands, with filenames as arguments.

 ### Quick Actions